 4. ARTIFICIAL SELECTION AND EXPERIMENTAL ASSAYS OF HOW BRAIN AND BEHAVIOUR IS AFFECTED BY SELECTION ON SCHOOLING BEHAVIOUR IN THE GUPPY

-We use our recently developed guppy selection lines with > 15 % difference in schooling behaviour after three generations of selection.
-The aim here is to elucidate what changes in brain anatomy, cognition, other behaviours, life history and genetic architecture that occurs when 'a guppy becomes a herring'.
+We use our third type of guppy selection lines with > 15 % difference in schooling behaviour after three generations of selection.
+The aim here is to elucidate what changes in brain anatomy, cognition, other behaviours, life history and genetic architecture that occur when 'a guppy becomes a herring'.
 This is a collaboration with David Sumpter, Kristiaan Pelckmans and Judith Mank.

 A selection from Stockholm University publication database